uga-libraries/web-aip/README.md

 ## linux_unzip.py
 Checks WARC fixity, unzips the warc using the gunzip command, and bags the seed.
 Must be run in a Linux environment.
-Use there 7zip or other Windows zip programs have errors while unzipping the gzipped WARCs.
+Use when 7zip or other Windows zip programs have errors while unzipping the gzipped WARCs.

 Script usage: `python linux_unzip.py aips_directory`

-## metadata_check_combined.py
-Generates reports of collection and seed metadata fields, either just required fields or all fields depending on the if the second optional argument is included.
-Used for a holistic review of Archive-It usage.

-Script usage: `python path/metadata_check_combined.py path/output_directory [all_fields]`

-## metadata_check_department.py
-Generates reports of required collection and seed metadata fields organized by the collector (department).
-Used to verify all required metadata is present prior to a preservation download.

-Script usage: `python path/metadata_check_department.py [path/output_directory]`

 ## Test Scripts
 The four test scripts generate predictable script inputs to test the full functionality of web_aip_batch.py.